Hrant3/data-ingestion-pipeline/README.md

 }]'

+### 6.2 Testing the Stored Procedure

-6.2 We can also test stored procedure where you simply call insert_metric with arguments
+You can test the stored procedure by following these steps:

+1. **Activate the Stored Procedure**:
+    - Run the following command to create the procedure:

+    ```bash
-    First we need to activate the stored procedure.
-For that we need to run this command. docker exec -it data-ingestion-pipeline-db-1 psql -U user -d metrics_db -f /app/init_db.sql This creates the procedure.
+    docker exec -it data-ingestion-pipeline-db-1 psql -U user -d metrics_db -f /app/init_db.sql
-    Then we go to the db shell with this command.
+    ```

+2. **Access the Database Shell**:
+    - Use this command to access the database shell:

+    ```bash
-    /usr/lib/docker/cli-plugins/docker-compose exec db psql -U user -d metrics_db and run the procedure code
+    /usr/lib/docker/cli-plugins/docker-compose exec db psql -U user -d metrics_db
+    ```

+3. **Run the Stored Procedure**:
+    - Once inside the database shell, execute the following command to call the `insert_metric` procedure:

+    ```sql
     CALL insert_metric(
         '2024-08-12 12:00:00'::TIMESTAMP,
         'user123'::VARCHAR,
         'session456'::VARCHAR,
         'talked_time'::VARCHAR,
         '300'::VARCHAR,
         'device789'::VARCHAR,
         '1.0.0'::VARCHAR,
         'New York'::VARCHAR,
         0.9::FLOAT
     );
+    ```

+This will insert a new metric into the `metrics` table.